madiepev/PowerAppAMLEndpoint/tutorial/Part1.md

 12. Define your **output** to be called **Predictions** with the value of **Outputs** from your previous **Compose** step.
 Use **Dynamic content** to get the **Outputs** from the previous step.
 It should then look like this:
 <img src="/media/Picture5.PNG" alt="drawing" width="600"/>

-13. The flow is now finished.
-Make sure to **rename** it and **save** it so you can find and use it from the PowerApp we will create in Part 2.
+The flow is now finished.
+Make sure to **rename** it if necessary and **save** it so you can find and use it from the PowerApp we will create in Part 2.